Fok Immigration Law

 Let us simplify the complexities of immigration law.

-photo of Fok Immigration Law Staff and Attorneys
+Photo of Professionals at Fok Immigration Law

 Asian migrant groups are diverse

-by | Aug 4, 2021 | Employment Immigration Visas, Family Immigration Visas
+by Fok Immigration Law | Aug 4, 2021 | Employment Immigration Visas, Family Immigration Visas

 More than 20 million Asians live in the U.S. Almost all trace their origins to 19 countries in the Eastern, Southeastern and Indian subcontinent.
 According to Pew Research, the 19 origin groups highlight a wide range in income, education and other characteristics.
 This may surprise those of us in Silicon Valley, but the model minority myth dismisses the many differences among Asian people.
 Despite being a myth, the monolithic Asian ideal is still often embraced by government agencies, colleges, industries, and other groups.